rerun-io/rerun/docs/content/howto/configure-the-viewer/rbl-files.md

 ## Saving a blueprint

-To save your blueprint, go to the file-menu and choose "Save Blueprint…" TODO(#5636): save
+To save your blueprint, go to the file-menu and choose "Save blueprint…" TODO(#5636): save

 ## Loading a blueprint